barrelstrength/sprout-docs/docs/fields/address-field.md

+---
+date: 2018-06-25
+description: The Address Field is an international field type which let's you capture and display address data using a Craft-style Address modal.
+---

 # Address Field

 The Address Field is an international field type which let's you capture and display address data using a Craft-style Address modal.
 The Address Field supports addresses for 200 countries from Google's Address Data Service.